Home » Blog » Skin & Beauty Nutrition » The Connection Between Iron Deficiency and Skin Pigmentation

 Enhancing Iron Absorption with Vitamin C

-To increase the absorption of non-heme iron, it is important to eat it with foods that are high in vitamin C.
+To increase the absorption of non-heme iron, eat foods high in vitamin C.

-It helps convert non-heme iron into a form that is more easily absorbed by the body.
+It helps convert non-heme iron that is more easily absorbed by the body.

 Vitamin C-Rich Foods